aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/configuring-barcode-orientation/_index.md

 # Detect Barcode Orientation in Java with Aspose.BarCode

-## Introduction

 Barcodes are everywhere—from retail shelves to warehouse inventories—so being able to **detect barcode orientation java** reliably is a must for any modern Java application.
 Aspose.BarCode for Java makes this task painless by automatically recognizing the angle at which a barcode appears in an image.
-In this tutorial you’ll learn how to read barcodes in Java, recognize barcodes from image files, and let the library handle orientation detection for you.
+In this tutorial you’ll learn how to **read barcodes in Java**, **recognize barcodes from image files**, and let the library handle orientation detection for you.

 ## Quick Answers
 - **What does “detect barcode orientation java” mean?**